Jump to information about:

 - How do heat pumps work – are they right for my home?

 - Air source heat pumps

 - Ground source heat pumps

 - Can I use underfloor heating with heat pumps?

-A well-designed heat pump system transfers significantly more energy into a property as heat than is uses to extract it from the ground or air.
-As a result, heat pumps have the potential to lower fuel bills, particularly in properties without access to mains gas, and reduce environmental impact.
+A well-designed heat pump system transfers around three times more energy into a property as heat than is uses to extract it from the ground or air.
+As a result, heat pumps have the potential to significantly lower fuel bills, particularly in properties without access to mains gas.

 In a well-insulated property, every kilowatt hour (kWh) of electricity used to power the heat pump can provide around three kWh of ‘free’ thermal energy.
 This means that a heat pump’s efficiency can reach around 400% – far more than boilers that tend to run at around 92%.

 In addition to reduced running costs, the Renewable Heat Incentive (RHI) also offers quarterly tariff payments to help eligible households to offset the cost of their renewable installation.